 There's considerable evidence that they are not well looked after, and animal-rights groups are very vocal at asking people not to use them to get to the top.

-Do you want to see the Lindos Acropolis on a tour?
+Do you want to join a tour to explore the Lindos Acropolis?

-- Top Rhodes & Lindos Private Tour (well-liked)
+- Top Rhodes & Lindos Private Tour (widely acclaimed)